6 ways to observe Lent

 Catholic Extension Society offers free Lenten reflections to help you deepen your faith, renew your spirit, and come closer to Jesus during this time of prayer and reflection.
 Each Sunday, you will receive a reflection on the Gospel, written by renowned theologian and author, John Shea, that you can use to meditate and contemplate throughout the season.
 Sign up here to receive our free Lenten reflections directly to your inbox.

 Does your parish wish to fundraise this Lenten season to support a poor community?
-Join Catholic Extension Society’s Parish Partnership program today to directly support another Catholic faith community in need—such as St. Francis Chapel, pictured above, located on an island in southeast Alaska.
+Join Catholic Extension Society’s Parish Partnership program today to directly support another Catholic faith community in need—St. Anthony Mission and School, pictured above, located in the Zuni Pueblo in New Mexico.
 We provide you with materials to help structure your fundraising program.
 Get involved today to make a big difference for those in need beyond your own parish borders.

-This Lent, fill yourself up with spiritual substance reading up on stories of societal contributions in the Church.
-We offer inspiring stories highlighting the wonderful and hope-filled works of the Catholic Church.
+This Lent, find inspiration in our stories about the Church’s positive impact on society.
+Our articles highlight the wonderful and hope-filled works of the Catholic Church.
 Check out our latest stories, or read these articles below:

 Lent also calls us to practice almsgiving by donating to a charity dedicated to helping our poor neighbors.
 This Lent, you can support the mission of Catholic Extension Society or another of your favorite charities.